tophefo/IpCamera/README.md

 ## How to get working video streams

 IMPORTANT:
 Unlike snapshots, the streaming server works by allowing access to the video streams with no user/password for requests that come from an IP listed in the white list.
 Requests from outside IP's or internal requests not on the white list will fail to get any answer.
-If you prefer to use your own firewall, you can make the ip whitelist equal "DISABLE" to turn this feature off.
+If you prefer to use your own firewall, you can also choose to make the ip whitelist equal "DISABLE" to turn this feature off and then all internal IP's will have access but external access is still blocked.

 There are now multiple ways to get a moving picture:
 + Animated GIF.